FontoXML/fontoxml-table-flow-cals/README.md

 	]
 });
 ```

+**Note** that this add-on allows to create CALS tables based on its
+{@link https://www.oasis-open.org/specs/a502.htm specified standard}.
+However, the `align` attribute
+on a `colspec` element is not currently supported.
+As an alternative to establish column alignment on
+these kind of tables, you can create a column widget, that will call to one of cell alignment
+operations for each cell of a column.
+This can be done by establishing a column widget operations menu
+through `columnWidgetMenuOperations` option in CALS table configuration.

 **Note** that this add-on supports existing tables that contain `tfoot` elements.
 However, it _does
 not_ support inserting these elements in new tables.